Indices nudge lower in early trade; breadth strong

 Numbers to Track:

-In the foreign exchange market, the rupee edged higher against the dollar.
-The partially convertible rupee was hovering at 83.9175, compared with its close of 83.9350 during the previous trading session.
+In the foreign exchange market, the rupee edged lower against the dollar.
+The partially convertible rupee was hovering at 83.9400, compared with its close of 83.8750 during the previous trading session.

-The US Dollar index (DXY), which tracks the greenback's value against a basket of currencies, was down 0.16% to 101.35.
+The US Dollar index (DXY), which tracks the greenback's value against a basket of currencies, was up 0.04% to 100.89.

 Global Markets: